 always inventing clever ways to combine old traditions with more modern themes.

 Yoruba traditional wedding reception

-The venue for any Yoruba traditional wedding ceremony can be at an event center, a large hall, an open canopy, or an open field.
-Most times the decoration is contracted to an events planner, whose job is to interpret the colours chosen by couple and their families, using decorations to complement the joyful union.
-The guest list could number over 350 guests, so proper consideration of seating arrangements, cutlery, and decorations is of great importance.
+The venue for any Yoruba traditional wedding ceremony can be at an event centre, a large hall, an open canopy, or an open field.
+Most times the decoration is contracted to an events planner, whose job is to interpret the colours chosen by the couple and their families, using decorations to complement the joyful union.
+The guest list could number over 350 guests, so proper consideration of seating arrangements, cutlery, and decorations are of great importance.

 Decorations consist of colour balloons, tapestries of colour schemes, white tablecloths, and chairs covered in lace with floral arrangements, and ceremonial colours.
 The decorators fashioned the high table for dignitaries and places two outstanding chairs (characteristically different) in front of the crowd for the bride and groom.
 With the traditional wedding theme features that includes flower vases and cutlery.